code-with-rv/code-with-rv/README.md

 - 🤝 I'm looking for help with Seeking mentorship on MLOps pipelines, cloud cost optimization, GCP security and production-grade Kubernetes for career growth.

-- 💬 Ask me about GCP, Kubernetes, Terraform, MLOps pipelines, diabetes prediction model deployment, cloud cost monitoring, and CI/CD automation.
+- 💬 Ask me about GCP, Kubernetes, Terraform, MLOps pipelines,model deployment, cloud cost monitoring, and CI/CD automation.

 - 📫 How to reach me ravikumar2012002@gmail.com